Can I Have Different Passwords for YouTube and Gmail?

 Question: Can I have a different password for YouTube and Gmail?
 I want to keep them separate.

-There’s a way to keep them separate, but it’ll have a side effect you may or (may not) care about.
+There’s a way to keep them separate, but it’ll have a side effect you may or may not care about.

 TL;DR:

 A Google account includes access to many free Google services, of which Gmail and YouTube are only two.
 Every Google account has access to both.
-You can have multiple Google accounts, if you like, to keep your Gmail and YouTube usage separate, but each Google account will have both Gmail and YouTube components.
+You can use multiple Google accounts, if you like, to keep your Gmail and YouTube usage separate, but each Google account will have both Gmail and YouTube components.

 Google account